iamsubendu/MySQL/Readme.md

 Here name can be same, but combination of id & name will be different

 ## 7. Group by

+The HAVING clause is used to filter records after the aggregation has been performed.
+It is often used with GROUP BY to filter groups based on aggregate functions.

 We must use group by with aggregate functions